palanitt/shape/README.md

 RESTful API service for a Shape repository

-The following assumptions have been made with respect to square shape
+The following assumptions have been made with respect to square shape,
- - Square shape are considered to have 2 (x,y) coordinate values
+ - Square shapes are considered to have 2 (x,y) coordinate values
  	- bottom left x,y coordinates and
  	- top right x,y coordinates
 - Example coordinates for a valid square shape is bottomLeft(0,0) and topRight(1,1)